Sofia Zengo Papadhimitri: Legacy

-Alongside her sister Androniqi Zengo Antoniu, she is considered as one of the first women-painters in the history of Albania.
+Alongside her sister Androniqi Zengo Antoniu, she is considered as one of Albania's first women-painters.
 Her body of work includes over 300 oil paintings of portraits and landscapes, as well as over 200 charcoal drawings, many of which are held in private collections outside Albania.

-A retrospective exhibition of her work was organized in 2015 by the National Museum of Fine Arts (Albania).
-The retrospective included oil paintings, as well as works on paper.
-It included works produced between 1936 and 1971.
-The same year, the city council of Korçë honoured her with a post-humous, honorary citizenship.
+An exhibition of her work was organized in 2015 by the National Museum of Fine Arts (Albania).
+It included oil paintings, as well as works on paper, and covered works produced between 1936 and 1971.
+The same year, the city council of Korçë honoured her with post-humous, honorary citizenship.

-In 2020, her drawings were included in an exhibition on works on paper in an exhibition in Vlorë.
+In 2020, her drawings were included in an exhibition on works on paper in Vlorë.
 According to art historians Shpresa Tolaj Gjonbalaj and Rregjina Gokaj, her works are part of the canon of second generation of Albanian art.